-Any electronic personal data transferred to countries or territories outside the EEA will only be placed on systems complying with measures giving equivalent protection of personal rights either through international agreements or contracts approved by the European Union.
-Our website is also accessible from overseas so on occasion some personal data (for example in a newsletter) may be accessed from overseas.
+Any electronic personal data transferred to countries or territories outside the EEA will only be placed on systems complying with measures giving equivalent protection of individual rights through international agreements or contracts approved by the European Union.
+Our website is also accessible from overseas, so some personal data (for example, in a newsletter) may be accessed from overseas.

 Changes to this notice

-We keep this Privacy Notice under regular review and we will place any updates on www.stanneandallsaints.org.uk.
+We keep this Privacy Notice under regular review and will place any updates on www.stanneandallsaints.org.uk.

 This notice was last updated in June 2018.

-Please contact us if you have any questions about this Privacy Notice or the information we hold about you or to exercise all relevant rights, queries or complaints at:
+Please get in touch with us if you have any questions about this Privacy Notice or the information we hold about you or to exercise all relevant rights, queries or complaints at: